 Are we destroying the environment that created visionaries like Steve Jobs?
-In an era of constant and often unforeseeable change, why do businesses predominantly focus on linear, quantitatively-driven logic to solve problems – even if these old ideas are what contributed to the problems in the … Continue reading Are We Too Afraid to Think Outside the Box?
+In an era of constant and often unforeseeable change, why do businesses predominantly focus on linear, quantitatively-driven logic to solve problems – even if these old ideas are what contributed to the problems in the first place?
+In this age of “big data,” have … Continue reading Are We Too Afraid to Think Outside the Box?

 It’s been a month since my last blog post – but the reason for this delay was an exciting one.
 I was given the opportunity to present at a TEDx event on February 19, 2014.
 My topic?
 Burnout and Post Traumatic Stress Disorder: More Similar Than You Think… Don’t panic – this wasn’t a dry, … Continue reading TEDx Presentation: Burnout, PTSD, and ADAAA